rktjmp/lush.nvim/lush_build.md

 local alacritty = require("lush_community.transform.alacritty")

 run(theme,
-  -- we must adjust our theme to conform to the alacritty transforms format.
+  -- we must process our theme to conform to the alacritty transforms format.
   -- we can do this with an inline transform. function (groups)
     return {